AndroidPatch/APatchDocs/docs/kpm-usage-guide.md

 `Load` is a function that lets the kernel load KPMs directly.
 KPMs installed this way will be loaded immediately.
 However, all Loaded KPMs will be lost after the next reboot.

-The way of Load KPMs is familiar to installing APMs; the only difference is that you don't need to reboot your device after Loading KPMs.
+The way of Load KPMs is familiar to installing APMs; the only difference is that you do not need to reboot your device after Loading KPMs.

 ### Install

-::: tip Attention
+::: tip ATTENTION
 KernelPatch and APatch have not yet implemented the "Install" function for KPMs.
 All descriptions below are speculative and describe the expected behavior of "Install" for KPMs.
 :::